WHAT WE DO

 Vision

-Silver Lining of Hope envisions a world where no family is left behind—where abuse is recognized before it turns fatal, the missing are urgently searched for, and the murdered are not forgotten.
+A Silver Lining of Hope, Inc envisions a world where no family is left behind—where abuse is recognized before it turns fatal, the missing are urgently searched for, and the murdered are not forgotten.

 In this future, survivors are heard and protected, professionals are trained to act on red flags, and trauma-informed systems respond with urgency—not apathy.
 Justice is not delayed or denied.
 Research informs policy, evidence leads to accountability, and the lived experiences of survivors help shape a safer, more responsive world.